-Recently, Rose Hill Center’s Cheryl Wallace and Jessica Davis were featured in multiple publications, including the Oakland Press.
+Recently, Rose Hill Center’s Cheryl Wallace and Jessica Davis were featured in multiple publications, including the Macomb Daily.
 Our Vice President of Services, Cheryl Wallace, took the time to speak about the misconceptions about changing seasons and depression.
 In fact, spring arrival is no cure for depression.

 Why Spring Arrival is No Cure For Depression

 Overall, the spring and summer months are actually a time with an increase of suicide attempts.
 Many people don’t recognize this, as there is a misconception that winter months can cause depression and anxiety, known as seasonal affective disorder.